 (a) The drinking water standard was changed from 50 pCi/L (concentration based) to 4 mrem/yr (dose based) in late 2003.
-Gross beta activity does applicable county, state, and federal regulations regarding drinking water quality, monitoring, operations, and reporting in 2019.
+Gross beta activity does not identify specific radionuclides; therefore, a dose equivalent can not be calculated.
+No specific nuclides were detected; therefore, compliance with the requirement is demonstrated.